anurag654321/smartrecipesuggestion/README.md

 - Displays suggested recipes based on the backend response.

 ### 4. Security & Cleanliness
-- Uploaded images are stored in an `uploads/` directory, which is gitignored.
 - Sensitive files like `.env` and service account keys are also gitignored.

 ### 5. Extensibility